College Scholar Program

-The College Scholar Program is not necessarily for those who know, or think they know, exactly what courses they will take while they are here.
-It is for students who have an idea of their academic direction, who have formulated questions they can translate into a program, and who possess the necessary skills to carry out the program successfully.
+The College Scholar Program is ideal for students who have had a very successful first year, who have an idea of their academic direction, who have formulated questions they can translate into a program, and who can function well independently.
+The program never selects more than forty students a year.

 Each year two or three College Scholar seminars investigate basic problems or texts.
-The purposes of the seminars are to prepare scholars for interdisciplinary senior projects and to sneak some distribution into their curricula.
+The purposes of the seminars are to expose scholars to a variety of intellectual disciplines and methodologies and prepare them to write strong senior projects.
 They are designed to help students become aware of what a "discipline" is and to help them learn how to approach a text or problem from various angles, such as form, the author's approach to the subject matter, or historical and philosophical context.

-If you are interested in applying to the College Scholar program, please attend one of the four mandatory information meetings in the Spring semester.
-We will discuss the goals of the program, the application process, and answer any questions you might have.
-As the dates are subject to change, make sure to check back in January 2014 for any updates, and check your e-mail for official communications from the College.
+If you are interested in applying to the College Scholar program, please register for one of the mandatory information sessions below by emailing email@example.com.
+We will discuss the goals of the program and answer any questions you might have.

 Monday, February 24, 2014 at 5:00 PM, Room 3331 Tatkon Center, Balch Hall